Research universities and public research organisations

 As an inventor, micro-entity, startup or university researcher, how do you keep abreast of the latest technology developments?
 While some believe patents lock away knowledge, keeping it from the public, nothing could be further from the truth.
 Find out how you can leverage free patent databases to succeed in your line of business.

-Explore the events we hosted and watch video recordings.
+Explore the events we are hosting and watch the recaps via the recordings.